benhollar/Music-Military-MATLAB/readme.md

 ### How To Run

 Download the repository, and add it to your MATLAB folder.
-Then, simply run MMM_Master_Script as you would any other MATLAB script.
+The repository should retain the same folder structure for the automatic pathing to work.

+Once downloaded, simply add MMM.m to your path and run it to create the object.
+To recreate our original output, do the following:

+obj = MMM();
+obj.doAnalysis();

 ### Characteristics Analyzed via MATLAB:
 - Tempo and Pace